-- A new memory region is created and initialized to all zeros. - If the filedes argument is not -1, the mmap function fails.
+- A new memory region is created and initialized to all zeros. - The filedes argument is ignored.

 The new region is placed at the requested address if the requested address is not null and it is possible to place the region at this address.
 When the requested address is null or the region cannot be placed at the requested address, the MAP_VARIABLE and MAP_FIXED flags control the placement of the region.
 One of these flags must be selected.